YasminMcodes/python-internship-tasks/task 4/README.md

 This script cleans and standardizes messy invoice JSON data.

 ## What it does

-- Renames inconsistent field keys to standard ones
+-Standardizes inconsistent invoice keys.
-- Parses various date formats into `YYYY-MM-DD`
+- Parses and unifies date formats into `YYYY-MM-DD`.
-- Cleans currency fields and converts to float
+- Cleans currency strings to numeric format.
+- Replaces **empty keys or values** with the default value `"N/A"`.

 ## How to use